 As the Prime Minister directed the “team of five million” to the new Covid-19 site, we worked our socks off to keep it online in those first few days.
 Cloud Containers did their job, and so did the SiteHost team.
 I don’t believe that any overseas hosting provider would have had the ability, let alone the drive, to spot that particular .nz site and support it the way we did.

 So I want to be very clear, SiteHost and our sister brands (including MyHost and Domains Direct) are all 100% Kiwi owned.
 If you’re hosting somewhere else and you want to support local, please get in touch today.
 When it comes to growing and developing NZ-owned business, one of the biggest statements you can make is as a customer who chooses to stay local.

 We also have no plans to sell SiteHost, quite the opposite in fact.
 We now have a small number of team members overseas providing around-the-sun support, and this year have continued to invest in our local economy by growing our NZ-based team by 20%.
 Today, SiteHost has staff in five different regions around the country.
 Next year we’re bringing out a new and incredibly ambitious product with huge potential for growth, but that’s a story for another day.
 We’re here for the long haul.

 Lastly, we want to hear from other NZ-owned business leaders.
 I believe that the best way for us to keep succeeding is by working together.
-So, how can we help you tell your story?
-How can we help you be more successful?
+So, how can we help you be more successful?
 If there’s anything you want to ask, you know where to find us - right here in Aotearoa.